 The thick coat will get matted if not groomed daily and kept clean.
 Warm weather could also be a problem for this dog as would an overheated house.
 Care should be taken not to allow him to over heat.

-- Elbow dysplasia (abnormality of the elbow joint causing pain and disability: score should be ideally O:O)
+- Elbow dysplasia: score should be ideally O:O)

 - Hyperuricosuria (HUU)